Only available through Dealers

 The nature of the core allows for control over its shape through a feedback mechanism, this design also allows for Voltage Control over each segment and for the entire envelope duration.

 The 8 HP Multimode Envelope is small and powerful, easy to integrate into any system that needs a powerful envelope generator.
-Voltage control was left off so that this envelope can be easily fit into an existing modular system.
+Voltage control was left off so that this envelope can be easily fit into an existing eurorack system.
 Add voltage control if desired with the 6HP expansion module.

 Attack Rate - Determines the speed of the attack.
 At its lowest (CCW) setting, the attack will be around four minutes.
 Fastest (CW) is 200µS.